 Then the endocrinologist confirmed the recommendation that I take these, to promote female secondary sex characteristics.
 And I have just carried on taking them.
 One pharmacist decided to warn me that mine was a particularly high dose for HRT, but then, I am not taking HRT: it is very similar, but I think the differences are important.
 I am taking oestradiol as a treatment for transsexualism syndrome.

 And ten years afterwards, another GP told me that HRT increased the risk of breast cancer, so she wanted me to stop.
 And I did.
 Then I lost half a stone, started having the mood swings, associated them with the hormonal changes, and after one particular paranoid and impulsive act begged for more oestrogen.

 So now I am taking oestradiol again, and thinking of coming off it more gradually to keep the moods in check.
 I am more worried about thromboses than cancer, but do not want either.
 I think the oestradiol has done all it can to produce the secondary characteristics.
-A tranny part of me is pleased to go through something that women sometimes go through.
+I wonder if this is what women go through, emotionally, in pre-menstrual syndrome.